Skip to main content

 While it’s hard to believe this is a design from the 1980s, the HP-X preceded the development of the NSX and was built to show Honda’s intent to bring a mid-engine supercar to market.
 It featured cutting-edge technology, such as ground effect aerodynamics, carbon fibre and Kevlar construction, and innovative cooling methods for its Honda F2 racing engine-derived 2-litre DOHC 24-valve V6.

-Above all the tech, however, the HP-X’s most striking feature has to be its sing-piece perspex canopy, which eliminated the need for doors.
+Above all the tech, however, the HP-X’s most striking feature has to be its single-piece perspex canopy, which eliminated the need for doors.
 Climb inside, and you’ll notice the HP-X employed many now-commonplace features such as GPS, real-time telemetry, and even a special sonar system that provided road condition warnings.
 We can’t wait to see this ambitious concept on the concours lawns later this month!